shiba24/birdsong-generation-project/README.md

 ```

-## Result: generated song
+## Generated song

-You can listen to generated song [here](https://soundcloud.com/shintaro-shiba/generated-bird-song-2).
+You can listen to generated song at [soundcloud](https://soundcloud.com/shintaro-shiba/generated-bird-song-2).

 # Overview